 What to write in a journal?
 How can you start today?

 As the synonym suggests, journaling is all about expressive writing.
-Building a journaling habit is not just about the benefits we talk about or the facts we just read.
-It is also about focusing your energy and attention on habits that can make a difference in your life and improve it.
+Building a habit is not just about the benefits of journaling we talked about or the facts we just read.
+It is also about focusing your energy and attention on habits that create a difference in your life and improve it.

 I practice and preach “one thing at a time, one day at a time”.
 To witness real changes in your life, you will have to start with habits that will lay the foundation for these changes.
 And journaling is the easiest and most effective of them all.
 It keeps you centered by holding a mirror in front of you that shows your strengths and weaknesses.